Ajit Singh Sandhawalia: Biography

 Ajit Singh was the son of Basava Singh Sandhawalia, a sardar from Rajasansi.

 After the assassination of Nau Nihal Singh, the Sandhawalia clan supported Chand Kaur to become the ruler.
 But when Sher Singh forced Chand Kaur to abdicate the throne, the Sandhawalias felt cheated and refused to accept his rule.
-The Sandhawalias were banished from the Khalsa empire and they fled to Calcutta in British India.
+The Sandhawalias were banished from the Khalsa empire and fled to Calcutta in British India.

 British civil servant George Russell Clerk convinced Sher Singh to let the Sandhawalias enter the empire again.
 Sher Singh welcomed Ajit Singh back with open arms.